tari-labs/tari-university/src/preface/style-guide.md

 - Insert cross-references between the referenced information in the text and the list of references.
 - Text references appear in square brackets in the text and are listed under "References" at the end of each chapter in the order in which they appear in the text.
 - If a text reference appears at the end of a paragraph, it appears after the full stop at the end of the paragraph.
 - Please be specific when referring to figures, tables and sections of text.
 For clarity, if using figure and table numbering, avoid referring to "below" or "above".
 Rather give a specific figure or table number.
 In the case of text references, include a link.
-For more information, please refer to the [markdown links](#markdown-links) section in this guide.
+For more information, please refer to the [Markdown Links](#markdown-links) section in this Style Guide.